DockYard/ember-service-worker/README.md

 example: `service-worker/ember-service-worker-asset-cache.js`.
 This file will automatically be loaded by the created service worker.

-All other files in the `service-worker` will also be copied to your build of the application.
+All other files in the `service-worker` directory will also be copied to your build of the application.
 This enables you to use `importScript` to load additional files.

 All the plugins have the `VERSION` constant available to them.
 This is a